thomasgouveia/vault-aws-credentials-helper/README.md

 # An error occurred (UnauthorizedOperation) when calling the DescribeInstances operation: You are not authorized to perform this operation.
 ```

+## Contributing

+Please refer to the following [CONTRIBUTING.md](./CONTRIBUTING.md) file for contribution guidelines.

 ## License

 This project is [MIT licensed](./LICENSE).